Python-SIP/sip/doc/sipbuild_api.rst

     Unless they are documented here they are **not** part of the public API and may be changed in any future release.

+.. py:data:: SIP_VERSION
+    :type: int

+    The major.minor.patch version number encoded as an integer.
+For example v5.4.0 would be encoded as 0x050400.

+.. py:data:: SIP_VERSION_STR
+    :type: str

+    The version number as it should be displayed to the user.

 :py:class:`~sipbuild.AbstractBuilder`
 -------------------------------------